-Many factors go into determining child support payments.
-In Alberta, there are two child support guidelines: the Federal Child Support Guidelines and the Alberta Child Support Guidelines.
+There are two child support guidelines in Alberta: the Federal Child Support Guidelines and the Alberta Child Support Guidelines.
 Our child support lawyer in Northwest Calgary will help you understand what you’re entitled to or responsible for based on these guidelines.
 The Law uses a simple table to calculate child support payments that involve calculations based on the following:

 There are exceptions to the rules, which a child support lawyer in northwest Calgary can explain to you in-depth.
 Here are some basic ideas about the exceptions.